-To measure distance, do one of the following:

-- Press M+D. - Click Analysis > Measure Distance in the main menu.
+To measure distance, click the Measure Distance tool (M+D) to open the Tool Options window %.
+You can also click Analysis > Measure Distance in the main menu.

 Click in the scene to place the starting point.
 Click again to place the endpoint.